Our2020View/Our2020View.github.io/weightreduction.md

 So, back to a weight reduction program.
 Is there anything on the View that we don’t need, something that we would be carrying around with no use?
 It turns out that there might be:

 1. Lead Acid Coach Batteries – Replace them with Lithium and save about 60 lbs?
-2. Remove the rear stabilizers – We can’t see ever using these
+2. Remove the rear stabilizers – We have never used these
 3. Remove the two TVs? – Well, maybe one TV.
 We’ll see...
 4. Remove the ladder to the front bunk?
 5. Remove the Sprinter cab booster seats? – Not required